Ereiarrus/ComplementsBotPy/README.md

 Make sure create a .env file in the root directory with the following variables:

 - TMI_TOKEN= get your token from https://twitchapps.com/tmi/
-- CLIENT_ID= register your app with twitch on https://dev.twitch.tv/console/apps/create -
-  for name, give it the channel name (ComplementsBot in our case), OAuth Redirect URLs: https:localhost:8000,
-  Category: Chat Bot; then go to 'Manage' and copy the Client ID
 - DATABASE_URL= the URL to your realtime database as shown in firebase
 - CLIENT_SECRET= go to https://dev.twitch.tv/console/apps, click 'Manage', and generate a 'New Secret'.